-No trip to San Francisco would complete without a visit to Chinatown.
-As much as we love exploring Chinatown, our San Francisco tours only roll through this neighborhood.
-Because of this we always suggest taking time to explore San Francisco’s Chinatown by foot (or by e-bike rental — just click the red link on this page).
+No trip to the Bay Area would be complete without a San Francisco Chinatown tour.
+As much as we love exploring Chinatown, our San Francisco Chinatown tours only pass through this neighborhood.

 Begin at the Dragon Gate

 View this post on Instagram

 🇺🇸My absolute favorite Chinatown in the US.
 Once entered through these gates, feels like wandering a small working class neighborhood in Shenzhen or even Hong Kong.
 Here, English is not the first language for many locals, some don’t even speak it. 🇺🇸#globetrotters #chineseamerican #chinatown #fortravelers #skyisthelimit #flowersinyourhair #travelobsessed #ihearttraveling #worldwanderer #travelbeyond #daretotravel #skymileslife #californiadreaming #adventureaddict #instaviajes #livetotravel #daretodream #lifetimeadventure #gofurther #lifeisajourney #livetotravel #daretowander #chinatowngate #lifeisajourney #daretosoar #travelingislife #followfreedom #planetwanderer #f4f

 The Financial District ends at the jade tiled gates that lead into the southern entrance of Chinatown.
 Some maps label this entrance as Chinatown Gate and others refer to it as the “Gateway Arch”.